Headaches in children factsheet

 • causes vomiting

-• does not get better with over-the-counter medicine, like paracetamol.
+• does not get better after taking over-the-counter pain relief like paracetamol.

-Go to your nearest emergency department if your child is under 5 years of age, or if you notice that your child is:
+Go to your nearest emergency department if your child has headaches and is under five years old or is:

 • walking differently